openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getResourceManager(): Promise&lt;ResourceManager&gt;

 Obtains the **ResourceManager** object of this application.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager